prod-feng/install-openstack-icehouse-centos6/README.md

 Besides, if you run the installation as root, you may want to set "PermitRootLogin=yes" in /etc/ssh/sshd_config, and then restart sshd.

 You'd better start from a clean OS.
-If you have mysql, qpod, etc., running on your computer, you might need to stop them when you run "Allinone" Icehouse.
+If you have mysql, qpid, etc., running on your computer, you might need to stop them when you run "Allinone" Icehouse.

 Note: